Green men and women: dragons, serpents, and the green force of nature

 This article attempts to add some colour to the deeper mystery surrounding this pilgrimage, and how the Green Force relates today to bringing back the practice of pilgrimage in Britain.

 Symbols of nature's power, rebirth, and the profound cycles of life and death permeate human history, mythology, and spirituality.
 Among these symbols, the Green Man and Green Woman stand out, representing the Green Force that sustains and regenerates life; a 'greening power' which the great 12th-century Christian mystic, Hildegard von Bingen, referred to as viriditas.
 In Paul Broadhurst's book "Green Man and the Dragon," the connections between Green Men and Women, dragons, serpents, and other mystical figures are explored in depth, revealing a network of myths and symbols that link humanity to the natural world.
-By weaving these threads together, we can trace a narrative that reflects the continuous relationship between humans and the earth—a relationship newly underscored in the modern era by King Charles III's use of the Green Man symbol in his coronation invitation.
+By weaving these threads together, we can trace a narrative that reflects the continuous relationship between humans and the earth—a relationship newly underscored in the modern era by King Charles III's use of the Green Man symbol in his coronation invitation and the fact he chose the date of 6th May, the day of legendary muslim figure Khidr, who is associated with St George (see below).

 The Green Man: guardian of nature and rebirth